-There are management measures in place for the fishery, which are partly effective in managing the stock.
+There are management measures in place for this fishery which are partly effective in managing the stock.
 Improvements could be made, such as collaboration and joint management measures between Peru and Chile for the anchovy as a single stock.

-The LGPA does not establish catch restrictions when stocks are below limit biomass.
+The Chilean Fisheries Act does not legislate for catch restrictions when stocks are below the biomass limit.
 Instead, Biologically Acceptable Catches (BAC’s) and a resource recovery plan must be implemented.
 A Management Committee is required to elaborate and implement recovery plans under Article 9 of this Act.
-Normally BAC’s are set up for two fishing seasons and fishing effort may be controlled depending on the period of the year.
-The precautionary approach is taken when allocating BAC’s.

 Criterion score: 0.5 info

-Chilean anchovy (anchoveta, Engraulis ringens) and Common sardine (araucanian herring, Strangomera bentincki), in the southern Chilean regions (V-X), are harvested as part of a mixed pelagic fishery.
-These species are caught during the same period and area by artisanal and industrial fleets that fish for both using the same fishing gear (which is non-selective).
-There is little to no impact on ecosystems caused by seine nets and there are measures in place to protect juveniles that can be involved in the trophic chain of predators, considered ETP.
+Chilean and Peruvian fishermen exploit the South Peru/Northern Chile anchovy stock.
+There is little to no impact on ecosystems caused by purse seiners and measures are in place to protect juveniles that can be involved in the trophic chain of predators considered ETP.
 Bycatch, ETP, habitat and ecosystem effects of the fishery do not appear to be significant.
 The main impacts to the ecosystem is the removal of anchovy on the food chain rather than through bycatch.

 Anchoveta is a pelagic species distributed at water depths ranging between 15-70 m during the day and between 5-20 m at night.
 In Chile, artisanal purse seines can reach depths of between 55-245 m, while industrial nets can reach 110-915 m.
-Seine net fisheries are not deemed to significantly impact the seafloor unless used in shallow waters, as nets are mostly deployed at greater depths where bottom contact does not occur.
+Seine net fisheries do not impact the seafloor unless used in shallow waters, as nets are mostly deployed at greater depths where bottom contact does not occur.
 In Peru, industrial vessels can only operate beyond 10 nautical miles (nm) from the coast and the artisanal and small-scale fleets can only operate beyond 3 nm, in order to protect coastal habitats and spawning and breeding zones for several species.
-In Chile, industrial vessels cannot operate within the 5 nm coastal zone.
-This regulation is directly related to the opportunities of protecting and recovering coastal pelagic resources, being of benefit mainly to anchovy and common sardine.
+In Chile, industrial vessels are not permitted to operate within the 5 nm coastal zone (in shallow waters).

 A major challenge in recent years has been the prevalence in commercial catches of juveniles.
-The purse seine is a non-selective fishing gear in relation to fish size, since the mesh size used is small enough (1/2” or 9/16”) to prevent mass escapes through the net, even of the smallest-sized juvenile specimens of anchovy or common sardine found in summer (as small as 5 cm total length).
-To counteract the effects of the purse seine fishery on juvenile populations’ closed seasons are implemented to protect the main recruitment period.
+To counteract the effects of the purse seine fishery on juvenile anchovy populations’ close seasons are implemented to protect the main recruitment period.
 Workshops have been provided by the Chilean government to stakeholders in order to demonstrate best fishing practice including minimising discards and bycatch.
+To further protect juvenile anchovy in Peruvian waters, fishing is prohibited for selected periods for specific areas where they represent more than 5% bycatch, and the fishery is restricted by a minimum mesh size of 13 mm.
+Peruvian vessels must declare when >10% of the catch is anchovy juveniles or other non-allowed species.

-The greatest impact of this fishery might be a reduction in food availability and decrease in the availability of anchovy as an important prey for many species, including Endangered, Threatened or Protected (ETP) species.
-Foraging efficiency of breeding seabirds may be significantly affected by not only global quantities of the stock, but also temporal and spatial patterns of fishery removals.
-An ecosystem approach to fisheries management could limit the risk of local depletion around breeding colonies using, for instance, adaptive marine protected areas.
-Anchovy is an important prey for a range of ETP species and there are concerns about Burmeister’s porpoise (Phocoena spinipinnis: status unknown) the Guanay Cormorant (Phalacrocorax bougainvillii: Near Threatened – IUCN) and green turtle (Chelonia mydas: Endangered - IUCN) which feed extensively on anchovy and may also feed on Common sardine.
-Efforts taken to protect ETP species in Chile including the establishment of five major Marine Protected Areas (MPAs) covering 41% of Chile’s Exclusive Economic Zones (12% of which are highly protected/fully implemented).
+The greatest impact of this fishery might be the decrease in the availability of anchovy, as anchovy is an important prey for many of species, including Endangered, Threatened or Protected (ETP) species.
+Foraging efficiency of breeding seabirds may be significantly affected by not only the global quantity, but also the temporal and spatial patterns of fishery removals, thus an ecosystem approach to fisheries management should limit the risk of local depletion around breeding colonies using, for instance, adaptive marine protected areas.
+There are also concerns about Burmeister’s porpoise (Phocoena spinipinnis: status unknown), the Guanay Cormorant (Phalacrocorax bougainvillii: Near Threatened – IUCN) and green turtle (Chelonia mydas: Endangered - IUCN) which feed extensively on anchovy.
+Efforts are being taken to protect ETP species in both countries (Peru and Chile) including the establishment of three major Marine Protected Areas (MPAs) in Peru, covering a total area of 6,305km2, and five MPAs in Chile.
 The MPAs represent important refuges for seabirds and marine mammals.

 The fishery for anchovy is known to interact with several ETP species of sea turtles, marine mammals, seabirds and sharks, most of which are released just after being caught.
 Among these, are the Humboldt Penguin (Spheniscus humboldti: Vulnerable - IUCN), Peruvian Diving Petrel (Pelecanoides garnotii: Endangered - IUCN) and Smooth Hammerhead (Sphyrna zygaena: Vulnerable - IUCN).
 In Peru, national legislation based on the IUCN Red List, prohibits the capture of protected species (seabirds, turtles and marine mammals) for commercial purposes.
 These include the Peruvian Diving Petrel, Humboldt penguins, Guanay cormorants, pelicans, Peruvian booby, green sea turtles, South American sea lions and Southern fur seals.
 Commercial catch, processing and marketing of small cetaceans has been prohibited by national law since the mid-1990s.
 In Chile, a manual of good practices to avoid discarding and incidental capture of ETP species has been provided to all stakeholders active in the fishery.
 A manual of good practices and treatment of ETP species is also under development in the artisanal fisheries (sea lions).
 Workshops have been undertaken to present manuals and best practice training to stakeholders in the fishery.
 There is no substantial evidence that the fishery has a significant negative effect on ETP species.
 If the fishery is known to interact with ETP species, measures are in place to minimise mortality.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, European anchovy